Lipoatrophia

 Abstract

-as a rare, idiopathic condition, that consists clinically of a semicircular
+idiopathic condition, that consists clinically of a semicircular zone of atrophy

 Introduction